jarden015/View-Sync/README.md

 # Instructions:

-Google drive likes to put a warning like this "There was a problem with the preview." but you can still download it.
-This is just because it is not a video or song.

 It is a really simple to use program.
 The menu has only 4 buttons: Refresh Page, Reset Music Player, Play with Click, Next with Click.

 Top left corner mouse enter is show window, top right corner mouse enter is hide window.
 Left click in top left corner is menu.
 Double click in the top right corner to turn on and off bottom row and top left detection for a "Game Mode" for less interference with other programs.
 Esc will hide the window.
 Also there is 3 static global hotkeys: Ctrl Alt Shift F10 is play next song, Ctrl Alt Shift F11 is play last song, Ctrl Alt Shift F12 is Play/Pause toggle.
 I bind some of these to my mouse.